-Appendix 2 Functions Powers And Duties Power to appropriate land Power to dispose of land Power to accept gifts of land Power to accept gifts of land Power to obtain particulars of persons interested in land Litter bins Power to provide litter bins including receptacles for dog Lattaria faeces Lotteries Power to promote lotteries Monuments and Memorials Power to agree to maintain monuments and memorials Mortuaries and post-mortem rooms Powers to provide mortuaries and post-mortem rooms Nature Reserves Power to designate statutory to the nature reserves and marine nature reserves - English Nature can designate sites of specific scientific interest Nuisances Power to deal with offensive ditches, ponds and gutters Open Spaces, Burial Grounds, Power to deal with oriensive ditches, ponds and gutters Power to acquire, maintain or contribute towards Cemeteries and crematoria expenses Parish Property and Records Powers to direct as to their custody . , Power to collect, exhibit and purchase local records Parks and pleasure grounds Power to hire pleasure boats in parks and pleasure - grounds Parochial charities Power to appoint trustees of parochial charities Duty to receive accounts of parochial charities Planning Right to be notified of and power to respond to planning applications Postal and telecommunications Power to pay the Post Office, British Telecommunications facilities or any other public telecommunications operator any loss sustained in providing post or telegraph office or telecommunications facilities Public Conveniences Power to provide public conveniences Raising of Finances Power to raise money through the parish precept Recreation Power to acquire land for or to provide recreation grounds, public walks, pleasure grounds, and open spaces and to manage and control them.
-Power to provide gymnasiums, playing fields, holiday camps Swimming pools, bathing places, baths and washhouses Power to provide Tourism Power to contribute to the encouragement of tourism Town Status Power to adopt town status Transport Power to (a) establish car sharing schemes (b) make grants for bus services, (c) provide taxi-fare concessions; (d) investigate public transport, road use and needs; (e) provide information about public transport services Community Transport Schemes Village greens Power to maintain, to make bylaws for and to prosecute Tillage greens for interference with village greens Water Supply Power to utilise well, spring or stream and to provide facilities for obtaining water therefrom.
+Appendix 2 Functions Powers And Duties Power to appropriate land Power to dispose of land Power to accept gifts of land Power to obtain particulars of persons interested in land Litter bins Power to provide litter bins including receptacles for dog faeces Lotteries Power to promote lotteries Monuments and Memorials Power to agree to maintain monuments and memorials Mortuaries and post-mortem rooms Powers to provide mortuaries and post-mortem rooms Nature Reserves Power to designate statutory to the nature reserves and marine nature reserves - English Nature can designate sites of specific scientific interest Nuisances Power to deal with offensive ditches, ponds and gutters Open Spaces, Burial Grounds, Cemeteries and crematoria Power to acquire, maintain or contribute towards expenses Parish Property and Records Powers to direct as to their custody Power to collect, exhibit and purchase local records Parks and pleasure grounds Power to hire pleasure boats in parks and pleasure grounds Parochial charities Power to appoint trustees of parochial charities Duty to receive accounts of parochial charities Planning Right to be notified of and power to respond to planning applications Postal and telecommunications facilities Power to pay the Post Office, British Telecommunications or any other public telecommunications operator any loss sustained in providing post or telegraph office or telecommunications facilities Public Conveniences Power to provide public conveniences Raising of Finances Power to raise money through the parish precept Recreation Power to acquire land for or to provide recreation grounds, public walks, pleasure grounds, and open spaces and to manage and control them.
+Power to provide gymnasiums, playing fields, holiday camps Swimming pools, bathing places, baths and washhouses Power to provide Tourism Power to contribute to the encouragement of tourism Town Status Power to adopt town status Transport Power to (a) establish car sharing schemes (b) make grants for bus services, (c) provide taxi-fare concessions; (d) investigate public transport, road use and needs; (e) provide information about public transport services Community Transport Schemes Village greens Power to maintain, to make bylaws for and to prosecute for interference with village greens Water Supply Power to utilise well, spring or stream and to provide facilities for obtaining water therefrom.